rubyzip/rubyzip/README.md

 end
 ```

-_This is an experimental feature and the interface for encryption may change in future versions._
+_This is an evolving feature and the interface for encryption may change in future versions._

 ## Known issues